drips-network/docs/docs/streaming-and-splitting/getting-started.md

 title: Streams and Splits - Getting Started
 ---

-The <a href="https://drips.network/" target="_blank">Drips App</a> allows users to easily create and edit streams on Drips, manage Splits, collect earnings, and explore the Drips network.
+The <a href="https://drips.network/" target="_blank">Drips App</a> allows users to easily create and edit streams, manage Splits, collect earnings, and explore the Drips network.

 ### Accessing the app